demiller/noter/README.md

 - You must update the path to match your actual Obsidian vault location
 - When moving the executable, always bring the config file with it

-If you're using the Windows PATH installation method (copying to WindowsApps), make sure to:
+If you're using the Windows PATH installation method, make sure to:
-1. Keep both the executable and config file in the WindowsApps directory
+1. Keep both the executable and config file in the same directory (e.g., `C:\Users\DougMiller\bin`)
 2. Always edit the config file in that location, not in the original directory

 ## Daily Note Format